monikastrah/431-2020/classes/movies/breakout2.md

 The HTML result is available to view at https://rpubs.com/TELOVE/movies-A-431-2020.

+Your task is to review the HTML and R Markdown documents and, as a group, identify 2-3 useful tips in the document that you think will be helpful going forward.

+One of the people in your group will type those tips into the Google Doc located at http://bit.ly/431-2020-movies-task-class-10.
+(You'll need to be logged into Google through CWRU to do so.)

-## What will we do in upcoming breakout sessions?
+## What might we do in upcoming breakout sessions?

 ### Some other questions that were suggested: